 Late, Late, for a Very Important Pill?

-When your routine is a little off, you can still protect yourself from an unintentional pregnancy.
+When your routine is a little off, you can still protect yourself from pregnancy.

 First, the short answer: If you miss a pill, you should take the pill you missed as soon as you can.
 If you take the pill less than 24 hours after you were supposed to and it’s not the first week of a new pack, you don’t need a back-up method—just take the pill you missed and relax.
 If it’s the first week of a new pack of pills, you’ll want to use a back-up method like condoms if you have sex in the 7 days after missing your pill.
 For more immediate help, visit your nearest The Right Time health center.